Banking Bank Reviews

 FDIC insured Yes

-Who LendingClub Rewards Checking is right for
+Who LendingClub LevelUp Checking is right for

-LendingClub Rewards Checking can also be good for people who frequently withdraw cash but don't live near an in-network ATM.
+LendingClub LevelUp Checking can also be good for people who frequently withdraw cash but don't live near an in-network ATM.
 LendingClub uses the MoneyPass network of ATMs for fee-free withdrawals nationwide.
 If you use an out-of-network ATM, LendingClub doesn't charge a fee, and it provides unlimited rebates on the fees charged by other banks or ATM operators.

 Account features and benefits